You can check out the Instagram page, @wear.mom.

 Let's say you sell only 10 products a week.
 Then, one night, your business blows up!
 Now you're getting 5,000 orders a week.
 Can your current business model fulfull all of these orders?

 I didn't experience this, but if it did, I would have no way to fulfill those orders (apart from dropping out of school).

 That's not to say you should make decisions as if you already have 5,000 orders – don't jump ahead of yourself.
 It's about designing for scale, so that the transition from 10 orders/week to 5,000 orders/week is as seamless as possible.

 Remove yourself from the equation

 One of the mistakes I made was bottlenecking production with myself.
 I was manually producing the clothes, which meant that the total output was limited to only what I could produce in the time I had.
 It was a fixed model.

 Not only did I sign myself up for all the production work, but I was also taking most of the photos and managing the Instagram.
-I had experience with photography and I wanted the Instagram to be consistent so it made sense at the time, but doing everything yourself is neither sustainable nor efficient.
+The tasks seem easy sometimes – but the fact is you have a finite amount of time and you cannot do everything.

 What if I wanted to take a break?
 The business would come to a complete standstill without me.
 This is what you want to avoid.
 If you must be present for the business to run, then it's not a business, it's just you.

 You must delegate responsibilities.
 Put someone in charge of the Instagram, and if you don't have someone that can manage that, there are apps that can assist instead.
 If you can't find someone to produce your product, you can outsource it.
 There is always a way.